zoom2009/react-native-swipe-cards-deck/README.md

 # Swipe Cards Deck for React Native

-A swipping cards deck (as in Tinder).
+A swipping cards deck (similar to Tinder).
 This project is compatible with React Native 0.62 & Expo projects (unlike others).

 A [package](https://www.npmjs.com/package/react-native-swipe-cards-deck) based on [react-native-tinder-swipe-cards](https://github.com/meteor-factory/react-native-tinder-swipe-cards) (unmaintained) project - with bug fixes and performance imporvment using react's native driver.